 About Lupus Together

 Finally now, after decades of little action, things are happening.
 The community is seeing unprecedented interest from biotechnology and pharmaceutical companies that translates into dozens of companies interested in lupus and even more trials for lupus patients.
 As few as seven or eight years ago, there were just two to three trials in progress.
-Today there are 12 to 15.
+Today there are over 150.

 In recent years, more and more pharmaceutical and biotech companies have developed new lupus treatments and are conducting clinical trials.
 That’s why it is important to be informed about the clinical trial process and carefully weigh the pros and cons of participating in one.